 7.10.1 General

 Service Description: This service enables the consumer to subscribe/unsubscribe/notify/modify for ML Model training.

-NOTE: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF.
+NOTE 1: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF only for Federated Learning.